 Experience the richness and wisdom of a Classical Education faithful to the academic, theological, and spiritual heritage of the Catholic Church.
 Application form is here>>

-Sedes Sapientiae School is an approved Candidate for Accreditation by the National Association of Private Catholic and Independent Schools (NAPCIS).
+Sedes Sapientiae School is accredited by the National Association of Private Catholic and Independent Schools (NAPCIS).
+NAPCIS applies their trusted rigorous standards of excellence in academics and Catholic identity to accredit private Catholic and independent schools schools.

 Sedes Sapientiae School is also a Member School of the Institute for Catholic Liberal Education (ICLE).
 The Institute for Catholic Liberal Education exists to help Catholic educators.
 They are devoted to understanding the Church’s educational tradition that stretches back to the very beginnings of the Church and its encounter with the highly developed classical system of education.
 They study carefully the Magisterial documents on education and the contemporary situation so that they can help today’s Catholic schools benefit from the strengths of the tradition.
 They look at secular education to discover what can be learned from it while avoiding the dangers of pluralism, relativism, and vocationalism.
 The Institute helps Catholic educators understand, experience, and share their vision with their students and schools.